MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

     5. Select **Exit**.

-Step 3: Redeploy any failed report management packs:
+3. Redeploy any failed report management packs.
+To redeploy packs, do the following:

     1. In the Service Manager console, select **Data Warehouse**.

     2. Select **Management Packs**, and then in the search filter, enter **report**.

     3. For each of the management packs listed in step 1, in the **Tasks Pane**, select **Restart Deployment**.

     > [!NOTE]
     > If the deployment status of a management pack is listed as **Completed**, the **Restart Deployment** option is unavailable.

     After the deployment status of the report management packs has updated from **Failed** to **Completed**, open the Service Manager console.
 Reports should display in the **Reporting** workspace.
 You may have to restart the Service Manager console to view the reports because the console caches the list of reports.

 #### Jobs fail after importing a custom management pack